ren-climatetech/ren-climatetech/README.md

 - 👋 Hi, I’m @ren-climatetech
-- 👀 I’m interested in carbon removal
+- 👀 I’m interested in carbon removal technologies
 - 🌱 I’m currently learning how to become a software developer
 - 💞️ I’m looking to collaborate on sustainability software dev
 - 📫 How to reach me envrconsulting@gmail.com